About Us

 Where We Have Been

 In the past we have focussed on pedestrian advocacy for seniors.
-In 2016-2017 we supported the very successful Walk and Be Seen Project for Seniors.
+Before the pandemic we supported the very successful Walk and Be Seen Project for Seniors.

 Lynn Shepherd ,Sabina Harpe and Dalia Faircloth presented their findings from the Walk and Be Seen Project at the 2017 Walk21 Conference in Calgary.
 They continue to mentor in making walking safer, more comfortable and convenient for seniors.